ahmedaiwy/speech-to-text-app-on-linux/README.md

 install.sh: The script you just ran to set everything up. speech_to_text_backend.py: This is the "brain" of your app.
 It's a Python program that handles the speech recognition and AI tasks. index.html: This is the "face" of your app.
-It's a web page you'll open in your browser to interact with the app. vosk_models/: A folder where your downloaded offline speech recognition models will be stored.
+It's a web page you'll open in your browser to interact with the app,and  or a beautiful gui interface using pyqt5. vosk_models/: A folder where your downloaded offline speech recognition models will be stored.
 .venv/: A special folder that holds all the Python tools your app needs, keeping them separate from other Python projects on your system. uninstall.py: A helpful script to remove the entire application if you ever need to.